Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Anchorage provide essential infrastructure for Alaska's core industries, including oil and gas, logistics, federal government, and military operations.
-The facilities serve as the digital backbone for the state's largest commercial and population center.
+Proximity To Key Business Districts: Data centers in Anchorage serve the city's core industries, including oil and gas, healthcare, logistics, and government operations.
+Locating infrastructure here provides low-latency performance for local business operations and the state's populace.

 Natural Disaster Risk